 Highland dance has a rich history that has been spread across the world as Scottish people immigrated around the globe.
 There is nothing that better captures the essence of Scottish culture than the performance of Highland dancing during a celebration.
-Performed in traditional Balmoral hats and tartan kilts, Highland dancing is a joy to watch.
-Here is the unique history behind this wonderful form of dance.

-The first ever recorded instance of Highland dancing, a type of war dancing in its infancy, was in 1285 during the second marriage of Alexander III to Yolande de Dreux.
+The first-ever recorded instance of Highland dancing, a type of war dancing in its infancy, was in 1285 during the second marriage of Alexander III to Yolande de Dreux.
 The dances recorded were intricate and choreographed, which indicates that they existed much earlier than their first recorded date.
 Another instance of Highland dancing in history is the record from 1573, at Stockholm Castle in Sweden, where Scottish mercenaries performed a sword dance for the King of Sweden, John III.

 While most Highland dancers nowadays are women and girls, Highland dance traditionally was used as a way for kings and clan chiefs to choose their men at arms.
 Due to the strength and stamina required to perform Highland dancing, and the discipline needed in learning it, it was considered a good judge of a dancer's abilities.